-Visiting the South of France has been on my bucket list ever since I read Peter Mayle’s “A Year in Province”.
+Visiting the South of France has been on my bucket list ever since I read Peter Mayle’s “A Year in Provence”.
 Little did I know that my sister and her husband would move from South Africa to Cabrespine in France and I would be flying to visit them on the eve of my 62nd birthday.
 We thought it would be a perfect opportunity for a family reunion and my brother and sister decided to fly over from England to join us.

 My 85-year-old mother and I packed our suitcases and embarked on one of the longest and most tiring journeys we had ever undertaken.
 We departed from Cape Town International Airport and arrived in Istanbul 11 hours later.
 After a layover of eight hours, we took another three hour flight to Toulouse where my brother-in-law and sister picked us up.

 I had seen many photos but nothing prepared me for what I experienced as we drove from the airport in Toulouse.
 On route I was immediately impressed by the flowers – huge fields of sunflowers and flower boxes in the streets of every little village we passed through.